cpriyam90/First-Portfolio-Assignment/README.md

 ## Usage

-This portfolio was made to not only showcase my work to an emploer but to meet the criteria listed below.
+This portfolio was made to not only showcase my work to an employer but to meet the criteria listed below.
 It also highlights the use of CSS Variables, Flex box and Media Queries to develop a responsive webpage

 ## User Story